Skip to content

 Filtering Performance

-• Common-mode Rejection: Enhanced by matched RC filters on all inputs
+• Common-mode Rejection: Enhanced by symmetric input impedance design

 I2C Interface Configuration